goldinvo/goldinvo.github.io/recipes/soups-stews/beef-stew.md

 Use this to braise the beef (add bay leaves and thyme) in a 300F oven for 90 minutes.
 Fish out everything except the beef, and add the sauted veggies and potatoes.
 Continue braising for upwards of an hour until everything is tender.
 Reduce.
-Season and add peas.
+Add peas and season.